 However, never put a page number on this page.

 Check out our compiled list of thesis topics to get amazing ideas for your work.

 Dedication is one of the preliminary pages of your thesis.
-It includes the dedication of research work to your loved ones or the people that hold in high regard.
-Furthermore, it is an optional page but should be numbered with Roman numerals if included.
+It includes the dedication of your research work to your loved ones or the people that hold it in high regard.
+It is an optional page but should be numbered with Roman numerals if included.